 There’s no doubt about it: Gourmet Mexican street food is hot these days.
 And that’s what Poppo’s Taqueria does best.

 What started out as a family business with a little nostalgia for San Francisco’s Mission District taquerias is now a multi-location Mexican chain, with two locations in Bradenton and one right on Anna Maria Island.

 The menu features tacos, quesadillas, burritos, and bowls, with the option to add kale, extra meat, and other sides.
 All their meats are natural and unique, with options like spicy beef, ancho chicken, and wild boar chorizo.

 They use single-ingredient spices (in other words, MSG-free) and organic produce whenever possible.
 There are tons of amazing Anna Maria Island restaurants, but if you’re craving Mexican, Poppo’s Taqueria is your best bet.

 The area has a few notable take-out dining spots for those who wanting to grab something to go on the way to their vacation condos on Anna Maria Island.

-Head to J Burns Pizza (308 Pine Ave.) take-out counter for a slice to-go, EmpaCurious (407 Magnolia Ave.) for empanadas and other artisanal street food, and The Donut Experiment (210c Pine Ave.) for all things coffee and donuts.
+Head to J Burns Pizza (308 Pine Ave.) take-out counter for a slice to-go and The Donut Experiment (210c Pine Ave.) for all things coffee and donuts.